 Many people today have adopted libertarianism, but for many different reasons.
 And if you ask any number of libertarians what libertarianism is, you’ll get a variety of answers.
 This has caused some confusion among both supporters and opponents alike.
-So, here I will break it down to the basics.
+So, what is libertarianism?
+I break that down here.

 The word libertarian was first used in 1789 by a political writer named William Belsham.
 It’s a conjunction of the words ‘liberty’ and ‘unitarian.’
 The idea was that human beings, by nature, have autonomous free will.
 Belsham attempted to borrow from Enlightenment philosophers like John Locke.
 Locke had destroyed the old idea of the Divine Right of Kings.
 This fueled peasant revolts that were already happening against Roman Catholicism.
 Some protestants wanted rulers to simply convert to Protestantism.
 This is what gave rise to the American Revolution, which was originally considered a Presbyterian rebellion.